 Benefits of a Pre-Recorded Virtual Event

 When an event is pre-recorded, you have complete control over the content and how polished the end result is.
 All you have to do is record and then stream once you’re ready to go live.
 Let’s have a look at the benefits of a pre-recorded broadcast.

 Rather than one broadcast time, you can schedule your event to stream at the best time for every timezone that your target audience lives in.
 This makes your event feel live but will maximise your reach.
 If there are people who still can’t make it at the designated stream time, simply make your virtual event on-demand.

-Your ability to edit for optimal impact is even better than on-demand broadcasting.
+Your ability to edit for optimal impact is even better than on demand virtual events .
 You have greater control of the end product than you ever could with a live broadcast.

 Why not pre-record some polished content and include it as segments in your live or on-demand event?
 Not only does having different media to cut to in-between speakers help increase engagement by breaking up the flow of speakers, but it can also add a professional feel to your overall event.

 When an event is too polished or you can’t interact with your audience, it’s hard to build trust and engagement like in a live event.
 Let’s take a closer look at the disadvantages of pre-recorded events.